 We record trade accounts receivable at billed amounts, less an allowance for doubtful accounts.
 This allowance is established to estimate the risk of loss associated with our trade receivables which may arise due to the inability of our customers to pay or due to changes in circumstances.
 The allowance is maintained at a level that we consider appropriate based on factors that affect collectability, including: (a) historical trends of write-offs, recoveries and credit losses; (b) the credit quality of our customers; and (c) projected economic and market conditions.
 Different assumptions or changes in economic circumstances could result in changes to the allowance.
-Our historical bad debt expense for the fiscal period has approximated 0.07% of net sales.
-If bad debt expense increased by 1% of net sales, the impact would have been an increase in net loss of \$6.1 million and \$5.4 million for the years ended October 31, 2013 and 2012, respectively, and a decrease in net income of \$5.0 million for the year ended October 31, 2011.
+Our historical bad debt expense for the fiscal year has approximated 0.1% of sales for the years ended October 31, 2014, 2013 and 2012.
+If bad debt expense increased by 1% of net sales, the impact on operating results for these years would have been a decrease in net income of \$3.6 million, an increase in net loss of \$3.6 million, and a decrease in net income of \$3.5 million, respectively.